TalkingQuickly/talkingquickly.github.io/about.md

 My name's Ben Dixon, I'm a developer/ CTO focused on Ruby on Rails and iOS/ Android applications.
 I also have experience of front-end development in React and infrastructure management with Chef and Docker.

-I'm the co-founder and CTO of ventured backed on-demand staffing platform <a target="_blank" href="https://www.joincatapult.com">Catapult</a> which provides staff to many of the UK's most prominent retail and hospitality businesses.
+I'm the co-founder and CTO of venture backed on-demand staffing platform <a target="_blank" href="https://www.joincatapult.com">Catapult</a> which provides staff to many of the UK's most prominent retail and hospitality businesses.

 I'm the author of <a href="https://leanpub.com/deploying_rails_applications" target="_blank">Reliably Deploying Rails Applications</a> which covers how